c-hydro/fp-docker/README.rst

 Authors
 *******

-All authors involved in the docker development for Flood-PROOFS system are reported in this authors_ file.
+All authors involved in the library development for Flood-PROOFS modelling system are reported in this authors_ file.

 License
 *******